zhangxinhui02/Kuboard-Helm-Chart/README_en.md

 - `Frontend.Endpoint`: Entry point of frontend page.
 When `Ingress.Enable` is `true`, this key will be automatically set to `https://<Ingress.Host>`(Of course, it can be manually overwritten).
 When `Ingress.Enable` is `false`, **manually setting is required**.
 - `Frontend.AgentServerTcp`/`Frontend.AgentServerUdp`: These keys will be automatically set to `'Service.*.NodePort'`(Of course, it can be manually overwritten).

 When running Kuboard on a slow network/file system, timeout errors may occur.
-In this case, please refer to field `NodeName` and `Etcd` in `values.yaml`.
+In this case, please refer to field `NodeSelectorHostname` and `Etcd` in `values.yaml`.

 ## Change Logs